Converting 28 mm to Inches: A complete walkthrough

 The Conversion Factor: Millimeters to Inches

 The core of converting 28 mm to inches lies in understanding the conversion factor.
 There are approximately 25.4 millimeters in one inch.
-This means that 1 inch (in) = 25.4 millimeters (mm).
+So in practice, 1 inch (in) = 25.Even so, 4 millimeters (mm).
 We use this relationship to create a conversion ratio.

 To convert from millimeters to inches, we'll use the following ratio: